zdunek9/eng_app/README.md

 The application allows for a specific course of learning English.
 After logging in, random questions can be generated.
+Added feature to learn vocabulary
 Application allows you to create your favorite questions.

-The project is still being developed
+Used in project:
+React, typescript, firebase, redux, styled-components and framer-motion for animations